BSc(Hons) (Wildlife Management)

 Besides lectures and practicals, research projects under the guidance of staff of the Centre form an important part of the training programme.
 The writing of seminars, formulation of a project protocol and participation in field excursions form an integral part of the course.
 Informal lectures, seminars and practicals by for example: entomologists, microbiologists, plant pathologists, economists and visiting lecturers and researchers are organized and are compulsory.
 Additional courses or practicals will be arranged depending on the costs and finances available.

-Lectures are in English and are supported by study manuals in Afrikaans or English.
+Lectures are in English.
 The accent is on discussion classes more than on formal lectures.
 Students compile their own notes, based upon the lectures, the course outlines and independent reading.